 This course provides student athletes with the opportunity to develop advanced skills and the strategies in intercollegiate women's cross country which will be applied to competitive situations.
 Student athletes engaged in intercollegiate women's cross country should expect to compete against other institutions, travel, and put in additional hours beyond the normal activity load.
-(Formerly PE R167.)
 Field trips will be required.
 Course may be taken four times.
+Formerly PE R167.
 Course is offered Pass/No Pass (P/NP) at student's option.
-Transfer credit: CSU.
-UC

-ICA R162 - Conditioning for Cross Country 1/2-2 Units
+ICA R162-Conditioning for Cross Country

+1∕2-2 units

 This course is designed for student-athletes to improve their physical conditioning and skill level to compete at intercollegiate cross country meets.
 It will provide students with advanced training, conditioning, nutritional, and racing plans for intercollegiate cross country competition.
 Athletes that participate in rigorous activity such as cross country are expected to follow the professional instruction provided in order to ensure optimal opportunity to excel at the next level.
 Field trips may be required.
 Course may be taken four times.
 Course is offered Pass/No Pass (P/NP) at student's option.
-Transfer credit: CSU, UC
+Transfer credit: UC, CSU